 The Industrial Commission of Arizona (ICA) regulates workers’ compensation insurance.
 If you fail to carry the correct insurance, there can be stiff penalties.

 For one thing, an injured employee could sue you, which would likely result in far more expensive damages than the premium you would have paid for insurance.

-If the employee files a claim with the ICA and isn’t covered with an active policy at your business, the ICA will pay the benefits.
+If the employee files a claim with the ICA and isn’t covered with an active policy at your business, the ICA's Special Fund Division will pay the benefits.
 It would then charge you for reimbursement of those benefits paid plus a penalty of 10% of any benefits paid or $1,000, whichever is greater.

 You can also be charged a separate penalty of $1,000 just for not having the correct insurance, and additional penalties of $5,000 and eventually $10,000.

-If a worker dies on the job, his or her survivors might be eligible to receive workers’ comp death benefits.
+If a worker dies on the job, their survivors might be eligible to receive workers’ comp death benefits.
 These benefits are available to a spouse, children, or other dependents who rely on the deceased person for financial support.